aditsuru-git/homies-discord-bot/docs/command-guide.md

 ### Optional Properties

-- `testingPhase`: Boolean flag for commands in testing
+- `testingPhase`: Boolean, allows only testers & developers to use
-- `devsOnly`: Boolean flag for developer-only commands
+- `devsOnly`: Boolean, allows only developers to use
 - `prefixOnly`: Boolean flag for prefix-only commands
 - `options`: Array of command options
-- `deleted`: Boolean flag for soft-deleted commands
+- `deleted`: Boolean, deletes the commands when bot comes online

 ## Validation Rules